The Sap is Rising

 |Dried, scaped and vacuum sealed Birch Polypore|

 Many other common rubbery textured fungi can be used to make paper too.
-Here’s some basic information on how to do it:
+A short tutorial video on how to do this will be here shortly.